valentjn/ltex/pages/docs/installation-and-usage.md

 ### First Alternative: Download the Offline Version of LTeX

 Download the offline version of LTeX at the [Releases page on GitHub](https://github.com/valentjn/vscode-ltex/releases) and install it via `Extensions: Install from VSIX...` on the Command Palette.
-The offline version includes _everything_ (ltex-ls and a Java distribution).
+The offline version already includes ltex-ls (and the portable Java distribution).
 Reload the Visual Studio Code window after installing the offline version.

 ### Second Alternative: Download ltex-ls/Java Manually

-Download [ltex-ls](https://github.com/valentjn/ltex-ls/releases) and/or a Java distribution (for instance [AdoptOpenJDK](https://adoptopenjdk.net/)) individually and set [`ltex.ltex-ls.path`](settings.html#ltexltex-lspath) and/or [`ltex.java.path`](settings.html#ltexjavapath) to the respective locations.
+Download [ltex-ls](https://github.com/valentjn/ltex-ls/releases) and/or a Java distribution (e.g., [Eclipse Adoptium](https://adoptium.net/)) individually and set [`ltex.ltex-ls.path`](settings.html#ltexltex-lspath) and/or [`ltex.java.path`](settings.html#ltexjavapath) to the respective locations.
+If you download a binary release of ltex-ls (those include a platform in the archive file name), then that release already includes Java and you don't need to set [`ltex.java.path`](settings.html#ltexjavapath).

 Note that the versions of ltex-ls and/or Java have to satisfy the following requirements:

 - Each version of LTeX has been tested with exactly one version of ltex-ls, which is the version that LTeX automatically downloads.
 If you download ltex-ls manually, be sure to use this version of ltex-ls.
 An older or a newer version of ltex-ls might work, or it might not.